Jihan-5/image-scraper/Challenges.md

 Reason for Failure: By default, gather propagates the first exception unless return_exceptions=True.

-Improvement: Catch per‐task failures and log URLs that failed, continuing with the rest.
+Improvement: Catch per‐task failures and log URLs that failed, continuing with the rest.'''

 ## 5. UI Responsiveness Under Heavy Load
 Rendering hundreds of images can freeze the React UI.